 Canada’s winter months are from December to February, characterized by heavy snow, blizzards, and cold winds.
 Although winter takes a lot of adjustments, the Canadians have learned to adapt and embrace the natural occurrence as a part of their nation’s identity.

 Across the country, various wintertime activities and festivities have also become an annual tradition for locals and an attraction for visitors.
 Planning a winter trip for yourself or for your family?
 Make sure to book a stay in one of the treehouse hotels or Airbnb vacation rentals to make the most of your vacation.
-Here are some of the most awesome things to do in the The Great White North during the winter season.
+Here are some of the most awesome things to do in The Great White North during the winter season.

 1. Catch a glimpse of the Northern Lights

 First off on your winter bucket list, the Northern Lights!
 Also known as Aurora Borealis, this celestial spectacle features unusual colors in the sky such as pink, green, yellow, and violet.
 Commonly seen during wintertime, it is caused by particles colliding with gases in the atmosphere.
 The best place to see Aurora Borealis in Canada is Yellowknife, located in the Northern Territories.
-There’s even an Aurora Village where you can experience camping, see a fireworks display and enjoy roasted marshmallows.
+There are also campsites in Aurora Village where you could see fireworks display and enjoy roasted marshmallows.

 Welcome the winter season in an ice hotel!
 The Hôtel de Glace, a 3-star seasonal hotel in Ville de Québec, is mostly made from ice and snow.
 Its rooms have blocks of ice as beds, but don’t worry because mattresses and sleeping bags are provided.
 Some of the themed suites even have ice sculptures that are illuminated by artistic lighting.
-Other amenities of the ice hotel include whirlpool tubs, fireplaces, an outdoor spa, and saunas.
+Other amenities of this themed hotel include whirlpool tubs, fireplaces, an outdoor spa, and saunas.
 Dreaming of a fairytale winter wedding?
 Hôtel de Glace also has a wedding chapel!